-Osseointegrated prosthetic implants improve people's ability to walk and function in daily life, but there is uncertainty about the impact on people's emotional health.
-Osseointegrated prosthetic implants can lead to serious adverse events such as bone infection or fractures, which may require additional surgeries.
+Osseointegrated prosthetic implants improve people's ability to walk and function in daily life, but their use can lead to serious adverse events such as bone infection or fractures, which may require additional surgeries.

 Compared with conventional socket prostheses for people with chronic socket-related issues, osseointegrated prosthetic implants may be cost-effective, but there is a large degree of uncertainty.
 We estimate that publicly funding osseointegrated prosthetic implants for people with lower-limb amputations in Ontario would result in additional total spending of about \$5.3 million over the next 5 years.